m-Py/jExp/README.md

 **major**

-- stimulus positioning
-  - the HTML canvas element; then positioning can be done via coordinates

-- event handling (a big one...)
+1. event handling
-  - add listener method to stimuli.
+  1. add listener method to stimuli.
 It should record key- / mouse presses as well as the reaction time
-  - when should event listening stop (idea: after duration + ISI)
+  2. when should event listening stop (idea: after duration + ISI)
+  3. look at performance.now()

-- data storing functionality
+2. data storing functionality
-  - not client - server exchange functionality, but how will the reactions be stored in JavaScript
+  1. not client - server exchange functionality, but how will the reactions be stored in JavaScript
-  - idea: add data-save properties to stimulus: this.time, this.key?
+  2. idea: add data-save properties to stimulus: this.time, this.key?
+3. stimulus positioning
+  1.the HTML canvas element; then positioning can be done via coordinates

 **minor**

-- make object instantiation more comfortable
+1. make object instantiation more comfortable

 ### "Stimulus-object creation contract"